 How To Buy HGRO ETF on Questrade

-Questrade is a great option for Canadians who are looking for a simple and affordable trading platform.
-The company offers Canadians commission-free purchases on a number of stocks and ETFs.
+Questrade is a great option for Canadians looking for a simple and affordable trading platform.
+The company offers Canadians commission-free purchases of ETFs.

 If you are a new user, you can get $50 in free trades by funding your account with $1,000.